cubos-d/RUSpectroscopy_Tools/Thesis_Docs/thesis_document/clean-math-thesis/chapter/chapter6.typ

 A total of 858387 data rows were generated with variables distributed as described in @sec:data_gen_cubic.
 Lets see the correlation matrix, calculated with these data, of the features of the cubic case:

-//Place correlation matrix here (for cubic case)
+#figure(
+  image("../images/corr_matrix_cubic.png", width: 70%),
+  caption: [Correlation matrix of the features in the cubic model.]
+)<fig:correlation_matrix_cubic>

-As seen in figure Z the features have a moderate to low correlation.
+As seen in @fig:correlation_matrix_cubic the features have a moderate to low correlation.
 Here we have the same good sign that implies that every feature holds different information.
 Now if we take a look of the mutual information between features and targets, we see the following:

 #figure(
   image("../images/MI_phia_phiK.png", width:100%),